 Delhi University (Department of Buddhist Studies)

-The Department of Buddhist Studies was established in 1957 as a follow-up to India’s action on the occasion of the celebration of 2500 years of Buddhism on 24 May 1956.
+The Department of Buddhist Studies was established in 1957 as a follow-up to India’s action on 24 May 1956, the celebration of 2500 years of Buddhism.

-This department, the first of its kind in India, was established with the primary objective of researching at the advanced level in various subjects related to Buddhist Studies.
+This department, the first of its kind in India, was established with the primary objective of conducting advanced research in various subjects related to Buddhist Studies.

 The offer offers BA, MA, and Ph.D. programs in Buddhist Studies through an entrance test.